 It is the rich concentration of Omega-3 polyunsaturated fatty acids (PUFAs), chondroitin sulfates, and other vitamins and minerals that makes green-lipped mussels so beneficial.
-It has been proven that these nutrients reduce osteoarthritic pain and complications in dogs.
+It that these nutrients reduce osteoarthritic pain and complications in dogs.
 This is great news for dog owners, as it offers an alternative to anti-inflammatory medications, which cannot always be used on dogs or might have undesirable side effects.

 Reducing inflammation and pain – The anti-inflammatory qualities of green-lipped mussels are a result of several active elements.
 Omega-3 fatty acids are the most important part of this response.
 When an injury is sustained, including injury and pain from osteoarthritis, arachidonic acid is oxygenated in the body, which causes an inflammatory reaction.
 Eicosatetraenoic acid (ETA) is a unique Omega-3 fatty acid found in green-lipped mussels that inhibits the arachidonic acid process, subsequently reducing inflammation and pain.
 There is also an anti-histamine factor that further assists with inflammation.

 In a 2015 study of muscle damage and inflammation, it was established that green-lipped mussel oil blends protected against muscle damage during exercise.
 It also resulted in better strength and range of motion following exercise.

 Promoting joint health and mobility – Poor joint health is a significant symptom of osteoarthritis in dogs.
 It is often visible in the animal as stiffness or lameness, which is caused by pain and lack of mobility in the joints.
 Nutrients in shellfish, especially green-lipped mussels, can actually interfere with some of the arthritic processes.
 This causes adjustment to the inflammatory response, which helps to protect against oxidative damage and repair damaged cartilage in the joints.